naazimapps/grub2win/README.md

 ## Features
 • Supports both 64 and 32 bit EFI as well as BIOS firmware.

 • Installs to Windows 11, 10, 8, 7 and XP.

 • Requires just one directory on the Windows C: drive, about 20 MB disk space.

 • Works with all languages.
 Boot time help is available in 32 languages.

 • Simple Windows GUI easily sets up Grub2Win in seconds.

 • Lets you set your EFI firmware boot order from within Windows.

 • Preview and customize the 9 included graphic background themes.
 You can also create and customize your own background themes.

-• Works with all filesystems including Mac hfs and Btrfs.
+• Works with all filesystems including Mac HFS and BTFRS.

 • Can search for and boot a partition by it's UUID or label.
 Supports advanced scripting.

 • Works with both GPT and MBR disks - up to 128 primary partitions per drive.

 • Supports extremely large (over 40 TB) disks and partitions.

 • Automatically generates config files for Windows, PhoenixOS, Android, Ubuntu, Debian, Suse, Fedora, Manjaro, Mint, Clover, POSROG and more.

 • Import config files for Chrome and most other Linux distributions.

 • Grub customization is done from Windows - Configuration in Linux is not required.

 • Includes open source GNU Grub 2.12 boot modules and libraries.
 Frequent releases and enhancements.

 • No adware or spyware - No hassles...
 It just works.

 ## More Info: